Connecting You With Public Financing

 The City of Northfield and the Northfield Economic Development Authority provide assistance to businesses through an array of grants and loan programs and can assist businesses in accessing numerous regional, state, and federal programs.

 We have the unique position of incorporating two counties within our city limits, which opens up several loan and grant opportunities to businesses looking to relocate or expand.
-Get in touch with us to learn more.

 Rice County serves as a technical resource for programs and regulations, and provides technical assistance on specific economic development activities.

 The County also provides a revolving loan program to assist with fixed asset financing.
 Rice County has established a network of public and private partners that cooperate to work towards the goal of improving the County’s tax base and creating quality jobs.
 Incentives are compatible with funding opportunities with the City of Northfield.

 State of Minnesota